christianjianelli/yaai_cloud/README.md

 7. Activate the imported objects as needed.

-You have now successfully installed the `ABAP AI tools Cloud!`!
+You have now successfully installed the `ABAP AI tools Cloud`.

 ## Quickstart